FreeLANMan/PCEmulatorPlus/README.md

 - What is this for?

 This code allows you to use a microcontroller-based board (Esp32) as if it were a computer.
-This is accomplished by combining a 16-bit PC emulator (8086-CGA/Hercules) with more modern applications (MP3 player, JPG image viewer, microSD card file manager, etc.).
+This is accomplished by combining a 16-bit PC emulator (8086-CGA/Hercules), a Commodore VIC-20 emulator, with more modern applications (MP3 player, JPG image viewer, microSD card file manager, etc.).

 - What are the advantages?